Skip to main content

 Hardware

 The system is built around the STM32 Nucleo-U545RE-Q microcontroller.
-The sensory hardware includes a DHT11 temperature and humidity sensor , a rain sensor , an MQ2 gas/smoke sensor for safety , and an RC522 RFID module for secure access.
+The sensory hardware includes a LM35 temperature sensor , a rain sensor , an MQ2 gas/smoke sensor for safety , and an RC522 RFID module for secure access.
 Outputs and physical movements are driven by SG90 servomotors , an active buzzer , an RGB LED module , and an I2C-enabled LCD1602 screen for displaying system data.

 Schematics